vadim-miller2/book-test1/pages/ch_app_test.md

 Servers are called SUPPRESSED when they are 100% penalized (see server penalties below); while RESERVED is a special state that LBSMD maintains.
 100% penalty makes an entry not only unavailable for regular use (same as RESERVED) but also assumes some maintenance work in progress (so that any underlying state changes will not be announced immediately but only when the entry goes out of the 100% penalized state, if any state change still remains).
 On the other hand and from the client perspective, RESERVED and SUPPRESSED may look identical.

-<span class="nctnt highlight">Note:</span> The check script operation is complementary to setting a penalty prior to doing any disruptive changes in production.
+:heavy_exclamation_mark: __Notes__ The check script operation is complementary to setting a penalty prior to doing any disruptive changes in production.
 In other words, the script is only reliable as long as the service is expected to work.
 If there is any scheduled maintenance, it should be communicated to LBSMD via a penalty rather than by an assumption that the failing script will do the job of bringing the service to the down state and excluding it from LB.

 ##### Server Descriptor Specification